 Common questions and answers

-- Drain the noodles well so there is no excess water added to the sauce, and
+- Drain the noodles well so there is no excess water added to the sauce

 - Cook down the vegetable broth before mixing it up with other sauce ingredients.

-- Is there a gluten-free option?
+4. Is there a gluten-free option?
 Yes, I tested one serving noodle with a gluten-free flour blend and it worked great.
 I must say, the noodles are not as chewy and more on the softer side.
-So, cook the gluten-free noodles properly or it will break easily.
+So, cook the gluten-free noodles properly or they will break easily.

 This saucy homemade noodles bowl is